Amaimersion/yandex-disk-telegram-bot/README.md

 2. Most likely it will take a while for Yandex moderators to check your app.

-3. Get your app ID at special Yandex page for your app.
+3. Get your app ID and password at special Yandex page for your app.

 4. At special Yandex page for your app find "Callback URI" settings and add this URI: `https://<your site>/telegram_bot_yandex_disk_auth`.